rogerpadilla/nukak-website/docs/querying-querier.md

 weight: 180
 ---

-A `querier` is `nukak`'s an abstraction over a database connection.
+A `querier` is `nukak`'s an abstraction over database drivers.
 It allows to interact with the different databases in an unified way.

 With a `querier` you can:
 - Manipulate the data related to any entity.